 Hotels in Stresa and Lake Maggiore Family Holiday Attractions

 Stay in Stresa if you’ve only got a few nights.
 If time allows, add a few nights further up the lake.
-A great hotel for families in Stresa is La Luna nel Porto, and I highly recommend the apartments at the Cannero Lakeside Hotel in Cannero Riviera (near Cannobio).
+A great hotel for families in Stresa is La Luna nel Porto, and I highly recommend the elegant lakefront Hotel Speranza du Lac, in the center of Stresa.
 A few miles further up the lake, across the Swiss border, is the fabulous kid-oriented Park Hotel Delta.

 What to do

 - Boat to Islands

 From Stresa hop on the boat to visit the islands Isola Bella, Isola dei Pescatori, and Isola Madre.
 Kids love boat rides and these islands are quick to visit, though visiting all three will take you a full day.
 Isola Bella in particular has beautiful gardens.

 - Flowers, animals, a playground and a picnic!

 Spend at least half a day at the Villa Parco Pallavicino, in Stresa.
 The gardens and the lake view are spectacular, but the highlights for the kids will be the 40+ types of animals, the little train that runs to Stresa, and the playground.
 Bring your own picnic or eat onsite at the restaurant.
 If you love botanic gardens, don’t miss The Villa Taranto in nearby Verbania – another great open space in a spectacular setting along the lake.